Vision Hopfield Memory Networks for Image Recognition: Experiments

 Figure~\ref{fig:vis} shows representative results across four categories: automobile, ship, dog, and deer.
 Several interesting observations can be made.
 First, the \emph{local memory} retrieves highly similar local structures from other images of the same class.
 For example, in the automobile and ship cases, the retrieved prototypes consistently align to similar positions, highlighting that local memory captures part-level correspondences across samples.
 This demonstrates that local memory is capable of associating fine-grained visual parts across different samples, thereby enhancing spatial interpretability.
 Second, the \emph{global memory} retrieves holistic prototypes that provide complementary, scene-level priors.
 For instance, as shown in the dog and deer cases, the global retrieval captures diverse poses and viewpoints of the same class, which supply additional information to complete or refine the local representation.
 This behavior is consistent with the role of associative memory, which not only recalls similar exemplars but also provides missing context to stabilize predictions.

 Together, these results highlight that the two memory paths confer complementary benefits: local memory aligns semantically corresponding parts across samples, while global memory furnishes broader priors that help disambiguate incomplete or noisy inputs.
-Such explicit retrieval and refinement significantly improve the interpretability of V-HMN, as one can directly inspect which prototypes drive the model’s decision process.
+Such explicit retrieval and refinement provide a clear and inspectable view of the prototype-based reasoning process in V-HMN, as one can directly inspect which prototypes are retrieved for a given input.
+To test whether these retrieval traces are functionally relevant rather than only visual examples, Appendix~\ref{appendix:retrieval-disruption-tests} evaluates paired inference-time interventions that disable or perturb populated local and global memory reads.
+These interventions change predictions, supporting retrieval-based prototype transparency as a behavioral property of the model.